Thu, May 14 · 8:00 AM PDT

 WHAT TO BRING:

-All of your personal gear for a backpacking trip: sleeping bag, tent, cooking system, utensil(s), food, clothing including layers and rain gear.
+All of your personal gear for a backpacking trip: sleeping bag, cooking system, utensil(s), food, clothing including layers and rain gear.
 Sturdy work clothes with long sleeved shirts and long pants; sturdy footwear.
 A daypack to carry your water and lunches for each day.
-Bring enough containers to carry a minimum of 4 liters.
-There is water near our camp but not the work areas.
+Bring enough containers to carry a minimum of 3 liters.
+There is water near our camp area but not at the work locations.

 ALL FOOD for 4 days/3 nights